DominicPM/DominicPM.github.io/content/posts/explicit-support-for-foundational-pluralism.md

 *Everywhere*.
 To wit, there's no real way to stop most of Isabelle/HOL's automation and proof-search facilities using classical reasoning when attempting to close an open goal in pursuit of a proof.
 Indeed, there's no way of discovering whether the proof of an Isabelle/HOL theorem depends, in some essential way, on choice or excluded middle, though it's probably safe to assume that most do &mdash; even very basic concepts in the Isabelle/HOL standard library, such as the if-then-else eliminator for $Bool$, are defined using a choice operator.

-Note that I'm focussing on Isabelle/HOL here as it's the system with which I am most familiar &mdash; there's nothing specific to Isabelle/HOL in what I'm saying, and I think these observations hold for HOL implementations in general.
+*Note that I'm focussing on Isabelle/HOL here as it's the system with which I am most familiar &mdash; there's nothing specific to Isabelle/HOL in what I'm saying, and I think these observations hold for HOL implementations in general*.

 But, is this really a problem in practice?
 After all, the Isabelle/HOL standard library and the associated [Archive of Formal Proofs](https://isa-afp.org) shows that a wide range of mathematical content can be formalized in HOL, so what are we really losing out on, concretely?